 Students gain increasing mastery with addition and subtraction skills, working with numbers up to 1,000, using mental math strategies, and solving word problems.

 Students practice scientific investigations of butterfly and plant systems throughout the year.
+In the fall, our study of butterflies begins.

 The curriculum builds on the concept of community, exploring the essential elements of a successful and thriving community.